Help Center

 6. Verify Images Folder Contents

-If we open up our images folder, we can confirm that it now contains all of our JPEGs.
+If you open up your images folder, you can confirm that it now contains all of your JPEGs.

 Verify Images Folder Contents